Ishiuchi Maruyama confirmed to open from Dec 19th 2025

-Last Updated: November 3, 2025 by Tak
+Last Updated: May 5, 2026 by Tak

 70-90 min train to center of Yuzawa Area

-By using Shinkanasen, it only takes 70-90 min to Echigo Yuzawa Station which locate center of this area.
+By using Shinkansen, it only takes 70-90 min to Echigo Yuzawa Station which locate center of this area.
 And Especially Gala Yuzawa snow resort is directly connected to one of Shinkansen Station which allows skiers/snowboarders can enjoy snow resort without taking any bus or car

 The globally acclaimed JAPOW can be experienced in the Yuzawa area

 Located on the Sea of Japan side, it is a heavy snowfall region, where you can enjoy an exquisite skiing and snowboarding sensation of floating on the snow.
-In particular, the less-known Muikamachi Hakkaisan Ski Resort features deep powder and steep slopes.

 Common questions about skiing in Yuzawa